docker-mailserver/docker-mailserver/docs/content/config/advanced/override-defaults/dovecot.md

 For major configuration changes it’s best to override the dovecot configuration files.
 For each configuration file you want to override, add a list entry under the `volumes` key.

+You will need to first obtain the configuration from the running container: `mkdir -p ./config/dovecot && docker cp <your-container-name>:/etc/dovecot/conf.d/10-master.conf ./config/dovecot/10-master.conf`

 ```yaml
 services:
   mail: